 b.
 Streets or branch roads intersect with each other at the right angle.

 c.
-The main roads always pass through the centre and it should be wide enough.
+The main roads always pass through the center and should be wide enough.

 d.
 Branch roads may be narrow as compared to main roads.

 e.
-The main roads should be provided with a direct approach to outside the city.
+The main roads should be provided with a direct approach outside the city.

-~ The rectangular blocks can be further fractioned into small rectangles that may be used for the construction of buildings placed back to back, having roads on their front.
+~ The rectangular blocks can be further fractioned into small rectangles that may be used to construct buildings placed back to back, with roads on their front.

-~ It is widely adopted in city roads.
+~ It is widely adopted on city roads.

 ~ Construction and Maintenance is quite easy.